eyc94/Grokking/03. Two Pointers/introduction.md

     2. If sum is less than target, we need a bigger pair.
 So, increment the start pointer.

 ![alt text](https://github.com/eyc94/Grokking/blob/master/images/sliding_window_one.png "Two pointer example one visual")

+- The time complexity of the above is O(N).